 Halifax has a large concentration of health-care and other facilities that provide specialized care such as the QEII Health Centre, the IWK-Grace Health Centre and the NS Cancer Centre.
 In addition, Halifax is home to a number of privately owned and provincially run nursing homes offering everything from independent living to full care.
 The Berkley, Shannex and Parkland all provide excellent care as private institutions while provincial long term care is provided in nursing homes such as St Vincent's and Northwood Manor.
 In 2019, the provinces first hospice opened in Halifax providing professional, compassionate end-of-life care.

-Culture and entertainment are in no short supply in Halifax with Neptune Theatre, Symphony Nova Scotia, the Art Gallery of Nova Scotia and lots of festivals and events throughout the year.
+Culture and entertainment are in no short supply in Halifax.
+Spend a night on the town at Neptune Theatre or Symphony Nova Scotia, view artworks at the Art Gallery of Nova Scotia and enjoy the many festivals and events throughout the year.
 Museums focusing on the history of Halifax, immigration and our seafaring heritage are all located throughout the city.

-With 5 Universities and a strong Community College system, there is opportunity and access to lectures and courses for seniors looking to continue their life-long learning.
-SCANS (Seniors College Association of NS) is a volunteer based organization providing opportunities to seniors.
-The libraries throughout Halifax are another source of learning.
+With five Universities and a strong Community College system, there is opportunity and access to lectures and courses for seniors looking to continue their life-long learning.
+Seniors College Association of Nova Scotia (SCANS) is a volunteer based organization providing opportunities to seniors.
+Programs offered by Halifax Public Libraries located throughout Halifax are another source of learning.
 Volunteer organizations and boards are always looking for volunteers providing lots of opportunities for people who want to remain active and involved in the community.